Aelto/tw3-random-encounters-reworked/README.md

 # Using it
 Install the mod as you would do normally, then insert this repository inside `<witcher_root_folder>/mods/modRandomEncounters` and replacing every files.

+# Credits

+- scripts are based on this [repository](https://github.com/CikitosWitcher3Mods/Fatigue)